 Robin Barlow is a Fine Art Consultant and Valuer working as sole practitioner from his home in South Devon.
-He is married to Sue, a peripatetic ballet teacher and has two sons, James, currently in officer training with the Royal Marines and Thomas, still at school.
 As well as an active professional life, he also has various charitable interests.
 He is a past County President of St. John Ambulance, is currently a Council Member of the American Museum in Britain at Bath, and a Trustee of The Britannia Museum (BRNC Dartmouth), of the Devon Community Foundation, The Honest Truth (as Vice Chairman) and of ‘CHICKS’ (Country Holidays for Inner City Kids).
 He is a Liveryman of the Worshipful Company of Arts Scholars and a Freeman of the City of London.
 He served as High Sheriff of Devon in 2012/13 and is a Deputy Lieutenant of the County.”

-Much of my police career was spent as an operational traffic officer, my last eight years as a Traffic Superintendent gave me the resources to directly influence reductions in death and serious injury.
-In retirement The Honest Truth allows me to continue this important work.
+Tim spent much of his police career as an operational traffic officer, with his last eight years as a Traffic Superintendent.
+This gave Tim the resources to directly influence reductions in death and serious injury.
+In retirement The Honest Truth allows Tim to continue this important work.

 Roger W Henderson